Frank Zappa: Business breakups and touring

-In 1976 Zappa produced the album Good Singin', Good Playin' for Grand Funk Railroad.
-Zappa's relationship with long-time manager Herb Cohen ended in May 1976.
+In 1976, Zappa produced the album Good Singin', Good Playin' for Grand Funk Railroad.
+His relationship with long-time manager Herb Cohen ended in May 1976.
 After Cohen cashed one of Zappa's royalty checks from Warner and kept the money for himself, Zappa sued Cohen.
 Zappa was also upset with Cohen for signing acts he did not approve.
-Cohen filed a lawsuit against Zappa in return, which froze the money Zappa and Cohen were expecting to receive from an out-of-court settlement with MGM/Verve over the rights to Zappa's early Mothers of Invention recordings.
-The MGM settlement was finalized in mid 1977 after two years of negotiations.
+Cohen filed a lawsuit against Zappa in return, which froze the money the pair were expecting to receive from an out-of-court settlement with MGM/Verve over the rights to Zappa's early Mothers of Invention recordings.
+The MGM settlement was finalized in mid-1977 after two years of negotiations.
 Litigation with Cohen also prevented Zappa having access to any of his previously recorded material during the trials.
 Zappa therefore took his personal master copies of the album Zoot Allures (1976) directly to Warner, while bypassing DiscReet.
 Following the split with Cohen, Zappa hired Bennett Glotzer as new manager.

-By late 1976 Zappa was upset with Warner over inadequate promotion of his recordings and he was eager to move on as soon as possible.
-In March 1977 Zappa delivered four albums (five full-length LPs) to Warner to complete his contract.
+By late 1976, Zappa was upset with Warner over inadequate promotion of his recordings and he was eager to move on as soon as possible.
+In March 1977, Zappa delivered four albums (five full-length LPs) to Warner to complete his contract: Zappa in New York (a 2-LP set), Studio Tan, Sleep Dirt and Orchestral Favorites.
 These albums contained recordings mostly made between 1972 and 1976.
 Warner failed to meet contractual obligations to Zappa, and in response he filed a multi-million dollar breach of contract lawsuit.
-During a lengthy legal debate Warner eventually released the four disputed albums during 1978 and 1979, one of them in censored form.
-Also, in 1977 Zappa prepared a four-LP box set called Läther (pronounced "leather") and negotiated distribution with Phonogram Inc. for release on the Zappa Records label.
-The Läther box set was scheduled for release on Halloween 1977, but legal action from Warner forced Zappa to shelve this project.
+During a lengthy legal debate, Warner eventually released the four disputed albums during 1978 and 1979, Zappa in New York having been censored to remove references to guitarist Punky Meadows.
+Following the split with Warner, Zappa reconfigured the four disputed albums, along with some other material, into a quadruple album called Läther (pronounced "leather") and negotiated distribution with Phonogram Inc. for release on the new Zappa Records label.
+Läther was scheduled for release on Halloween 1977, but legal action from Warner forced Zappa to shelve this project.

-In December 1977 Zappa appeared on the Pasadena, California radio station KROQ-FM and played the entire Läther album, while encouraging listeners to make tape recordings of the broadcast.
-Both sets of recordings (five-LP and four-LP) have much of the same material, but each also has unique content.
-The albums integrate many aspects of Zappa's 1970s work: heavy rock, orchestral works, and complex jazz instrumentals, along with Zappa's distinctive guitar solos.
+In December 1977, Zappa appeared on the Pasadena, California radio station KROQ-FM and played the entire Läther album, while encouraging listeners to make tape recordings of the broadcast.
+The album integrates many aspects of Zappa's 1970s work: heavy rock, orchestral works, and complex jazz instrumentals, along with Zappa's distinctive guitar solos.
 Läther was officially released posthumously in 1996.
-It is still debated as to whether Zappa had conceived the material as a four-LP set from the beginning, or only later when working with Phonogram.
+It has been debated as to whether Zappa had conceived the material as a four-LP set from the beginning, or only later when working with Phonogram.
+Gail Zappa claimed in 1996 that Läther was Zappa's original intention.
+However, Zappa himself stated in an October 1978 radio interview that "Läther was made out of four albums.
+Warners has released two of them already and they have two more that they're probably gonna release."